lydiarrrw/project-2/README.md

 This was the second project of the Software Engineering Immersive course with GA.
 It was a 48-hr pair programming hackathon, challenging us to work together to create a single page app.
 This was my first paired project and I really enjoyed it.

+Ypu can find a deployed version of this project here: [REXFLIX](https://lydiarrrw.github.io/project-2/)

 ![](./rexflixgif.gif)

 ## The Brief